Levinin/GPT-CLI-tool/README.md

 > gpt -f prompt.txt<br>
 > gpt -p "Give me 3 activities that are fun for kids birthday parties."

-Output is to the terminal, to redirect to file use normal cli tools.
+Output is to the terminal, to redirect to file use normal cli tools, of course the output is always saved to sqlite3 anyway.

 ## Defaults